Bird flu outbreak hits second Dutch farm, exports to remain frozen

 A three-day, nationwide ban on the transportation of all poultry, eggs and related farm products was extended until Sunday, a statement said.

-The measures have already caused up to 100 million euros (79.7 million pounds) in losses for farmers, said Gert-Jan Oplaat, president of the poultry farmers' association.
+The measures have already caused up to 100 million euros ($125 million) in losses for farmers, said Gert-Jan Oplaat, president of the poultry farmers' association.
 Industry groups say an extension could bankrupt smaller producers.

 Infections have also been discovered on farms in Germany and Britain.